Skip to content

 Straight answers to the questions club treasurers, chief pilots, and members ask most before switching.

-- Wingmint is $9 per aircraft per month.
+Wingmint is $9 per aircraft per month.
 A typical 4-aircraft club pays $36/mo for the platform — the whole bill if dues are collected outside the software, the way most clubs operate today.
-For context, Westosha Flying Club (~200 members, 4 Cessna 172s) currently pays about $2,000/yr to Flight Schedule Pro for the same platform-only setup; Wingmint is roughly 78% less.
+For context, a typical 4-aircraft club (~200 members, 4 Cessna 172s) pays about $2,000/yr to Flight Schedule Pro for the same platform-only setup; Wingmint is roughly 78% less.
 Optional ACH member billing is pass-through at 0.92% capped at $5.75 per transaction — the lowest rate in the category.

-- Wingmint is the only flying-club platform with $9/aircraft transparent pricing, Google-Calendar-grade scheduling, TSA FTSP candidate vetting baked into booking enforcement, Keycafe integration, auto-grounding per FAR 91.205, and an API on every plan.
+Wingmint is the only flying-club platform with $9/aircraft transparent pricing, Google-Calendar-grade scheduling, TSA FTSP candidate vetting baked into booking enforcement, Keycafe integration, and an API on every plan.
 FlightCircle is $10 per aircraft but uses Fiserv ACH at 1.09-2.89% with a paid API add-on; Schedule Master has a 2002-era UI; Flight Schedule Pro charges ~$42/aircraft with Payrix processing at 1% capped at $100.

-- Yes.
+Yes.
 Wingmint enforces the TSA Flight Training Security Program codified at 49 CFR 1552 Subpart A. US citizens upload a passport, birth certificate, or naturalization certificate and a club admin verifies it before approval.
-Non-US-citizen and lawful permanent resident members must complete the TSA FTSP and upload their Determination of Eligibility — booking is blocked until ftsp_status is approved.
-Instructor Security Awareness Training completion dates are tracked and expiration warnings surface automatically.
+Non-US-citizen and lawful permanent resident members must complete the TSA FTSP and upload their Determination of Eligibility — booking is blocked until TSA approval is on file.

-- Most clubs are live in an afternoon.
-Wingmint imports aircraft, members, and opening balances from a CSV; Stripe onboarding takes minutes; Keycafe SmartBox mapping is a one-time admin task.
+A club can be live in an afternoon.
+Wingmint imports your member roster from a CSV, and we set up aircraft and dues with you; Stripe onboarding takes minutes; Keycafe SmartBox mapping is a one-time admin task.
 There is no setup fee and no minimum commitment.

 Ready to retire the paper binder?